N700S Series Shinkansen: 16-car J sets

 The J sets were the first to be introduced, and include the pre-series J0 set used for testing between 2018 and 2020.

 Formation

 The 16-car J sets are formed as follows.

 Fleet list

 As of 2 November 2025, the JR Central N700S series 'J' set fleet is as follows.

 16-car H sets (N700S-3000 series)

 These are 16-car N700S series sets owned by JR West and classified as N700S-3000 series sets.

 Formation

 The 16-car H sets are formed as follows.

 Fleet list

 6-car Y sets (N700S-8000 series)

 These are 6-car N700S series sets owned by JR Kyushu and classified as N700S-8000 series sets.
+Five sets provide service on the Nishi Kyushu Shinkansen.

+The design of the variant was done by Eiji Mitooka, who had previously designed several trains for JR Kyushu.
+He could not make any modifications to the exterior shape or equipment.
+He sought to make the ride "more fun and relaxing" through the inclusion of colors and shapes to the train's design.
+He presented JR Kyushu with four livery concepts, with a red and white one being chosen.
+Headlights were given black outlines and the center of the nose was painted black in order to have the front of the train resemble a face.
+The interior is also decorated with illustrations made by Mitooka.

+These 6-car sets are completely mono-class without Green Car (first class) accommodation.
+In regular service, cars 1-3 are reserved seat cars, and cars 4-6 are non-reserved seat cars.
+Seats on cars 1-3 are arranged in four wide (2+2) abreast configuration instead of a five wide (2+3) configuration seen in normal reserved cars of JR West and JR Central N700S variants, and similar to reserved seat cars on JR Kyushu's N700 Series Shinkansen variants.
+This was done to make the Shinkansen more attractive to tourists.

 Formation

 The 6-car Y sets are formed as follows.